-This will be generated in Senior Design II using the individual schematics shown in the research section.
+The complete schematic was generated in Senior Design II using the individual schematics shown in the research section.
+This included the DRV2605L, the SaBLE-X module, the TPS65257, and the servo driver.

 8.2.
 Parts Acquisition and Bill of Materials